 1.2.
-Environmental objectives in the Macquarie River Valley catchment
+Environmental objectives in the Macquarie River Valley

 The long-term environmental objectives for the Murray-Darling Basin are described in the Basin Plan's environmental watering plan and the Basin-wide environmental watering strategy, which includes 'quantified environmental expected outcomes' at both a Basin-scale and for each catchment.
-The expected outcomes relevant for the Macquarie River Valley are described in Attachment A.
+The expected outcomes relevant for the Macquarie River Valley are summarised in Table 1 and described in detail in Attachment A.

 Basin state governments are also developing long-term watering plans for each catchment.
 These plans will identify the priority environmental assets and ecosystem functions in the catchment, the objectives and targets for these assets and functions, and their watering requirements.
 Once developed, these plans will provide the key information on the long-term environmental water demands in the catchment.
-Prior to the development of long-term watering plans, the CEWO will continue to draw on existing documentation on environmental water demands developed by state governments, local natural resource management agencies and the Murray-Darling Basin Authority.
+Before the development of long-term watering plans, the Commonwealth Environmental Water Office will continue to draw on existing documentation on environmental water demands developed by state governments, local natural resource management agencies and the Murray-Darling Basin Authority.

 Based on these strategies and plans, and in response to best available knowledge drawing on the results of environmental watering monitoring programs, the objectives for environmental watering in the Macquarie River Valley are summarised in Table 1 below.
-The objectives for water-dependent ecosystems will continue to be revised as part of the CEWO's commitment to adaptive management.
+The objectives for water-dependent ecosystems will continue to be revised as part of the Commonwealth Environmental Water Office's commitment to adaptive management.